How To Make Popsicles

 Bomb Pop Popsicles

 A childhood favorite, bomb pops!
 Made with whole ingredients, they’re creamy, colorful, and flavorful!
-These popsicles are perfect for celebrating the 4th of July and are a great summer treat.
+These pops are perfect for celebrating the 4th of July and are a great summer treat.

 Strawberry and banana icy treats.